Cultural and Subsistence Harvest Permits

 Community Subsistence Hunt Group Management

-Group members will only be able apply for the CSH permit during the application period (October 1–December 15).
-Once group coordinators have successfully applied online they will receive, via email, a 2018-2019 group number.
+Group coordinators will only be able apply for the CSH permit during the application period (October 1–December 17).
+Once group coordinators have successfully applied online they will receive, via email, a 2019–2020 group number.
 Group coordinators will need to save this email and share the group number to individuals and households wanting to participate in the CSH hunt.
 In order for individual and household members to apply online they will need the group number.

 Community Subsistence Hunt Individual/Household Management